-Whether your first grader is still stumbling over beginning texts or sailing through books independently, there are nuances in your child’s reading to pay attention to under Common Core.
-From decoding and fluency to knowledge building and hunting for evidence, here are the key reading skills your child should hone this year.
+Whether your first grader is still stumbling over beginning texts or sailing through books independently, there are key reading skills your child should learn this year under Common Core Standards.

 Those tricky vowels